Iran launches new attacks, saying US will 'bitterly regret' sinking warship, calls for Trump's blood

 Sri Lankan authorities said 32 crew members were rescued, while its navy recovered 87 bodies.

-During his Pentagon briefing, Hegseth did not give a definitive timeline for U.S. operations, which Trump has said could last for a month or longer.

-“You can say four weeks, but it could be six.
-It could be eight.
-It could be three,” Hegseth said.
-“Ultimately, we set the pace and the tempo.
-The enemy is off balance, and we’re going to keep them off balance.”

 U.S. and Israeli military officials say launches from Iran have declined as their attacks have taken out ballistic missiles, launchers and drones.
-Israel's Homefront Command announced it was easing restrictions that closed workplaces nationwide.
-It said workplaces could reopen Thursday if there is a shelter nearby.
+Israel's Homefront Command announced it was easing restrictions that closed workplaces nationwide, which could reopen Thursday if there is a shelter nearby.
 Schools would remain closed.

 Still, explosions sounded early Thursday in Israel, which said its defensive systems were moving to intercept at least three waves of Iranian missiles.